-You may request to amend your application from the Principal Register to the Supplemental Register.
-The Supplemental Register is a second trademark register where trademarks can be registered that are not yet eligible for registration on the Principal Register, but may, over time, become a source indicator.
+To overcome an ornamental refusal, you may request to amend your application from the Principal Register to the Supplemental Register.
+The Supplemental Register is a second trademark register where trademarks can be registered that are not yet eligible for registration on the Principal Register, but may, over time, become an indicator of source.
 Marks registered on the Supplemental Register, like those registered on the Principal Register, are protected against conflicting marks in later-filed USPTO applications.
 However, Supplemental Register registrations do not receive the same legal advantages and presumptions of Principal Register registrations.

-WARNING: This option does not applicant to an application based on Section 66(a).
+WARNING FOR SECTION 66(a) APPLICATIONS: This option does not apply to an application based on Section 66(a).

 TEAS instructions for amending your application to the supplemental register: